metabrainz/mb-solr/HACKING.md

 docker-compose logs -f --tail 1 search
 ```

-For example browse your local MusicBrainz Server instance at
+For an example, browse your local MusicBrainz Server instance at
 <http://localhost:5000/search?query=%28Downward+Spiral%29+AND+format%3ACD&type=release&limit=25&method=advanced>.
 Then the request appears as follows in Solr logs.
 ```
 [   x:release] o.a.s.c.S.Request [release]  webapp=/solr path=/advanced params={q=(Downward+Spiral)+AND+format:CD&start=0&rows=25&wt=mbjson}
 ```

-These values can then be used for debugging in Solr Admin query screen; See the next section.
+These values can then be used for debugging in the Solr Admin query screen; See the next section.

 Solr Admin
 ----------

 To debug how other components (MBS, SIR) interact with the search server,
-Solr Admin web interface (browsable from <http://localhost:8983>) is your friend.
+the Solr Admin web interface (browsable from <http://localhost:8983>) is your friend.

 See “[Using the Solr Administration User Interface](https://solr.apache.org/guide/7_7/using-the-solr-administration-user-interface.html)”
-in Apache Solr Reference Guide 7.7 for more information.
+in the Apache Solr Reference Guide 7.7 for more information.

 ### Query screen